nexmo-community/fitbit-bail-out/README.md

 The Nexmo integration is implemented in a [small service](server) as a NodeJS application.

 Details for how this all works, and how you can run it are contained in the [blog post] this code was originally written for.

+## Credits

+* The idea for this app was the brainchild of the fantastically creative [@aaronbassett](https://twitter.com/aaronbassett)
+* This app contains icons from the [Noun Project](https://thenounproject.com/):
+    * App and button icon derived from an icon by [Adrien Coquet](https://thenounproject.com/coquet_adrien/)
+    * Connected/disconnected icons derived from an icon by [Lakshisha](https://thenounproject.com/lakshishasri/)